SpicyLunchbox/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    - this hook allows for you to add nested routes to an application so that you can change a single parameter in the URL without having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?
+    - form validation is a software check to make sure that the information that a user is entering into a field is valid and useful.
+It will check the input and deny it if it doesn't match certain criteria.

 1. In 1-2 sentences, define end to end testing.
+    - end to end testing tests the entire application, using any action that a user might peform and checks for errors or bugs.
+If a bug is found, the testing software will notify the programmer with a failed test.
 ## Instructions

 ### Task 1: Project Set Up